-Visiting a Roman Catholic chapel is common for many during a holiday or vacation in Europe.
+Visiting a Roman Catholic chapel is common for many during a European holiday or vacation.
 Many of these chapels are centuries old, with intricate works of art to stunning stained glass windows.

 Typically Gothic or Baroque architecture, it is often an engineer’s or architect’s dream to stroll through these impressive buildings and marvel at how such incredible architecture came with such crude equipment.